-Schools that opt for the Administration Grant for their school section will pay the salaries of their clerical and janitor staff through the Administration Grant, and those that opt for the Revised Administration Grant will pay the salaries of their janitor staff through the Revised Administration
+5 Schook that opt for the Administration Grant for their school section will pay the salaries of their clerical and janitor staff through the Administration Grant, and those that opt for the Revised Administration Grant will pay the salaries of their janitor staff through the Revised Administration Grant and the actual salaries of the other staff through the Salaries Grant.

 Student Capacity at Full Development No. of Clerical Staff

-up to 49 1 Clerical Assistant

 50 - 99 1 Assistant Clerical Officer

 100 - 149 1 Assistant Clerical Officer and

 1 Clerical Assistant

 150 or more 2 Assistant Clerical Officers